ericwbailey/ericwbailey.website/source/writing/all-the-user-facing-states.md

 An element has had its interactivity conditionally removed.

+### Hidden

+An element has been completely removed.
+It cannot be visually seen or accessed via assistive technology.

 ### Readonly

 Indicates element content that can only be read, and not interacted with.